apocalyptech/animalwellsave/README.md

 ---------

 **v1.1.0** - *(unreleased)*
+ - Added explicit arguments to defeat or respawn the game's bosses, so that direct manipulation of the Quest State flags is not necessary to do so.
+   Specifically:
+   - Chameleon
+   - Bat
+   - Wheel Ostrich
+   - Eel/Bonefish
  - Added `--verbose` option to also show missing items (inventory, eggs, etc) on the info output, rather than just the things that *are* present.
  - Added `--debug` output to show data offsets within the savegame